Rossland Warriors

-The Rossland Warriors was a senior men's ice hockey team that operated out of Rossland, British Columbia.
-They played in the Western International Hockey League for ten seasons, from 1956-1967.
-The Warriors won the WIHL league title in 1957-58.
+The Rossland Warriors are a senior men's ice hockey team that operated out of Rossland, British Columbia.
+They played in the Western International Hockey League for ten seasons, from 1956–1967, leaving the league due to financial troubles.
+The Warriors won the WIHL league title during the 1957–58 season, losing to the Kelowna Packers in the Allan Cup playoffs.
+Rossland won the Coy Cup in 2007.